NAVAC Hospice and Palliative Care Specialty Certification (HPC)

-2. Completion of three years of devoting 25% of one’s time in palliative care as evidenced by the following:

 a.
+Completion of three years of devoting 25% of one’s time in palliative care.

-Completion of either 50 palliative care spiritual assessments and care plans during the year prior to application for certification or 120 palliative care spiritual assessment and care plans during the three years prior to certification.
+b.
+Completion of either 50 HPC spiritual assessments and care plans during the year prior to application for certification or 120 palliative care spiritual assessment and care plans during the three years prior to certification.

 c.
-Conducting not less than three memorial services.
+Conducting not less than three HPC patient memorial services.

-d.
-Palliative care progress notes indicating contact with not less than 20 families during the prior year or 30 families over three years.
+b.
+Have done HPC progress notes indicating contact with not less than 30 families during the prior year or 70 families over three years.

-4. Of the fifty hours per year required for continuing board certification, not less than 20 hours per year over the three year period shall be related to palliative care.
+c.
+Of the fifty hours per year required for continuing board certification, not less than 20 hours per year over the three-year period shall be related to palliative care.

-5. Completed one of the following projects related to palliative care:
+5. Include documentation to show how you completed the following projects related to palliative care:

 a.
 Made a presentation to staff.